wiiznokes/fan-control/res/linux/udev_rules.md

 # Install udev rules on Linux

-## Info

-Fan Control is distributed with flatpak on Linux, which allows containerization.
-But it need to access your sensors to work.
-This is why we use [udev](https://en.wikipedia.org/wiki/Udev), which allows normal user to access devices, without giving them sudo permission.
-[This is](./60-fan-control.rules) the rule that you need.
+Modifying fan sensor values is not possible for a normal user by default on Linux.
+This is why this app uses [udev rules](https://en.wikipedia.org/wiki/Udev), which allows normal users to access devices, without admin privilege.

-# Commands to install the rules
+However, we can't install these rules automatically with Flatpak.
+You need to install them with these commands.

 ```sh
 wget https://raw.githubusercontent.com/wiiznokes/fan-control/master/res/linux/60-fan-control.rules